How do construction companies manage labor burden?

 Technology, especially ones that streamline administrative tasks and automate calculations, can make managing labor much easier.

-Time tracking is another helpful technology that can be used to understand how much time is being spent on a project, which companies can then use to more accurately price their jobs and ensure they’re making a profit.
+Time tracking is another helpful technology that can be used to understand how much time is spent on a project, which companies can use to more accurately price their jobs and ensure they’re making a profit.

 Although there are a few different ways to track time (including manual time tracking, which involves employees keeping track of their own time and submitting it to their manager at the end of each day), automated time tracking software is more accurate and is the least time-consuming method for employees.